Often, the police rely on information provided by members of the public to aid in criminal investigations.

 We can also assist you in avoiding a harsh penalty should you wish to plead guilty.

-A ‘section 10 dismissal or conditional release order’ means that you are found guilty of the offence, but you will not have any convictions recorded on your criminal record – it is essentially a best-case scenario outcome.
+A ‘section 10 dismissal and conditional release order’ means that you are found guilty of the offence, but you will not have any convictions recorded on your criminal record – it is essentially a best-case scenario outcome.

 A good result in a public mischief case requires hard work and dedication by outstanding lawyers.